rmastand/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am an MPhil in Physics candidate at the University of Cambridge.
-My current research interests are based in computational particle physics, specifically in analysing CERN data (currently ATLAS) as a tool to explore beyond-Standard Model procrsses.
+My current research interests are based in computational particle physics, specifically in analysing CERN data (currently ATLAS) as a tool to explore beyond-Standard Model processes.